"Toxic positivity" is a term used to describe an attitude where positive emotions and expressions are valued above all others.

 A positive attitude can certainly help get us through many situations and allow us to avoid getting mired in self-doubt.
 But where toxic positivity is at play, a feeling of optimism can overshadow reality.
 A hopeful feeling that "everything will work out somehow" may make you prepare less than you need to for that big test or presentation, setting you up for failure.
 A better approach is to take stock of the situation and use your positivity to power you through the tasks you need to complete to achieve success.

-7. You avoid sharing negative stories or feelings with your friends
+7. You avoid talking about negative stories or feelings with your friends

 Do the people in your life think that you’re always happy?
 If your conversations in real life--and your feed on social media--only convey a polished, happy persona, this can be a sign of toxic positivity.
 It can derail meaningful personal growth and important relationships.
-If someone shares something negative or uncomfortable, do you usually rush to help them see the positive side, or scold them for sharing it?
+If someone opens up about something negative or uncomfortable, do you usually rush to help them see the positive side, or scold them for talking about it?
 You may want to take a step back and explore the possibility that you are promoting an atmosphere of toxic positivity.

 8. Your consistent optimism is getting in the way of meaningful relationships

 If your friends think that you expect them to be happy all the time, this perception could make them avoid getting in touch when they’re going through difficult times.
 Forcing others to stay on “the bright side” can cause those you love to feel ignored or guilty if they just want to be heard.
 And avoiding negativity makes it impossible to have real communication to solve problems in relationships.
-Listening to negative emotions and sharing your own stories of negative events or feelings can help allow for true connections to build stronger relationships.
-If your marriage or partnership is suffering from toxic positivity or other issues, ReGain offers couples therapy to help improve communication skills and get back on track.
+Listening to negative emotions and talking about your own stories of negative events or feelings can help allow for true connections to build stronger relationships.

 9. You rely on unhealthy habits to get through difficult moments